ak2316-cam/website/src/_posts/2021/2021-09-02-erdos-monotone-multiplicative.md

 $$
 for all $m, n \in \mathbb{N}$.

-In 1946, Paul proved a lovely result[^1] about such functions, which we are going to prove!
+In 1946, Paul Erdős proved a lovely result[^1] about such functions, which we are going to prove!

 ---